 Special consideration is to be given to the access to the Gallery Rifle Pistol range.
-During competition only competitors and the range safety officer may be in the range.
+During competition competitors and spectators may be in the range but the latter must remain to the rear of the building; they must not interfere with the conduct of the competition.
 During informal shooting practice, spectators or those not actively participating in shooting must remain behind the yellow line.
 Special consideration will be given when coaching is being provided.
 However, the RSO on duty must be informed and approve of such coaching as this will permit the coach to be in the shooting booth with the shooter during live fire.
-During a ceasefire everyone must remain behind the yellow line.
+During a ceasefire, everyone shall remain completely behind the yellow line.